 On April 19, 2018, Rylo released another major update that added several important features for compatible phones (some users reported that their phones were not able to use the new features):

-– Bluetooth wireless control (for iOS app only as of April 2018).
+– Bluetooth wireless control.
 Rylo can now be controlled wirelessly.
 You’ll be able to change modes, and start or stop recording.
 However, there is no live preview.
 The wireless range is about 12 feet.

 To use this mode, you launch the app, ensure that your phone’s Bluetooth is active, and then turn on the Rylo near your phone.
 The app will show a wireless icon on the top right.
 You tap on that and in the following dialogue box, tap on remote control.
 There will be an indicator for signal strength (weak or good).

 – 180 mode: capture a stabilized 180-degree video.
 Designed for use with chest mounts, when one side would be blocked.
 Note: in 180 mode, the active lens is the one opposite from the OLED display.
 This lets the user see the recording time and other information when recording in 180 mode See below for a detailed analysis of the 180 mode image quality and stabilization .